weiping-playnext/Zenject/Documentation/WritingAutomatedTests.md

     }

     [Test]
-    [ExpectedException]
     public void TestNullValue()
     {
-        _logger.Write(null);
+        Assert.Throws(() => _logger.Write(null));
     }
 }
 ```

 ### Integration Tests

 Integration tests, on the other hand, are executed in a similar environment to the scenes in your project.
-Unlike ZenjectUnitTestFixture, a `SceneContext` and `ProjectContext` are created for each test, so your code will run in similar way that it would normally.
-For example, any bindings to IInitializable and IDisposable will be executed how you expect.
+Unlike ZenjectUnitTestFixture, a `SceneContext` and `ProjectContext` are created for each test, and any bindings to IInitializable, ITickable, and IDisposable will be executed just like when running your game normally.

 Let's pull from the included sample project and test one of the classes there (AsteroidManager):